 10 most difficult Indians riddles A list of Indians related questions that are most often answered incorrectly South America quiz Which was the last of the contiguous states to become a U.S. state?Arizona is the place of the Apache resistance.
 It became a U.S. state on February 14, 1912.
 This resulted in the end to the territorial colonization of Continental North America. very hard 32% New YorkNew York18%TexasTexas21%ArizonaArizona32%North DakotaNorth Dakota28%Created by: Sumit Tamang.
-Statistics based on 3811 answers in 2 languages »Amerindians riddles » What is the largest tribal grouping of Native Americans in the United States?Cherokee.
+Statistics based on 3892 answers in 2 languages »Amerindians riddles » Who spoke Nahuatl?Aztecs.
+Many words from Nahuatl (like tomato, chocolate, chili, avocado or coyote) have been borrowed into Spanish, and since diffused into hundreds of other languages.
+The language is still spoken in Mexico.
+You can browse Wikipedia in Nahuatl at http://nah.wikipedia.org/.very hard 37% AztecsAztecs37%IncasIncas21%ApachesApaches20%InuitsInuits20%Created by: globalquiz.org.
+Statistics based on 5198 answers in 2 languages »Mexico riddles » What is the largest tribal grouping of Native Americans in the United States?Cherokee.
 According to the 2000 census, 281,069 U.S. citizens self-identify as Cherokee.
 These numbers are closely followed by Navajo (269,202).
 Other tribal groups are considerably smaller, only Sioux (108,272) and Chippewa (105,907) exceed 100,000.very hard 37% CherokeeCherokee37%ApacheApache33%SiouxSioux22%CreekCreek5%Created by: globalquiz.org.
-Statistics based on 7548 answers in 2 languages »peoples riddles » Who spoke Nahuatl?Aztecs.
-Many words from Nahuatl (like tomato, chocolate, chili, avocado or coyote) have been borrowed into Spanish, and since diffused into hundreds of other languages.
-The language is still spoken in Mexico.
-You can browse Wikipedia in Nahuatl at http://nah.wikipedia.org/.very hard 38% AztecsAztecs38%IncasIncas21%ApachesApaches20%InuitsInuits20%Created by: globalquiz.org.
-Statistics based on 4984 answers in 2 languages »Mexico riddles » Europeans brought many diseases to the Americas.
+Statistics based on 7548 answers in 2 languages »peoples riddles » Europeans brought many diseases to the Americas.
 Which disease was carried back?Syphilis was present in the Americas before European contact.
 It was carried from the Americas to Europe by the returning crewmen from Christopher Columbus's voyage.
 The first outbreak of syphilis in Europe occurred in 1494 in Naples, Italy, during a French invasion.hard 47% TuberculosisTuberculosis6%SmallpoxSmallpox22%TyphusTyphus23%SyphilisSyphilis47%Created by: globalquiz.org.
 Statistics based on 12404 answers in 4 languages »diseases riddles » The word "Cannibals" was originally used as a name of certain people.
 How are they called today?Carib people.
 Many historians believe that cannibalism was rare or even non existent among Carib people.
 In 1503 Queen Isabella ruled that only people who were better off under slavery (especially cannibals) could legally be taken as slaves.
 This provided Spaniards an incentive for identifying various groups as cannibals to enslave them.hard 52% EthiopiansEthiopians8%Carib peopleCarib people52%Dayaks of BorneoDayaks of Borneo21%Australian AboriginesAustralian Aborigines17%Created by: Monica Stiller.
 Statistics based on 11816 answers in 2 languages »cannibalism riddles » How many official languages are there in Bolivia?37.
 The population of Bolivia is only 10 million and 88% of Bolivians speak Spanish.
 Nevertheless, the country has 37 official languages, including many indigenous ones, such as Quechua, Aymara, Guarani and 34 others.
-These include Bauré, a nearly extinct Arawakan language spoken by only 13 of 200 ethnic tribal Baure people.hard 52% 116%2220%3321%373752%Created by: globalquiz.org.
-Statistics based on 7125 answers in 2 languages »Bolivia riddles » Which of the following is the symbol seen on the Argentinian flag?Inti, the Inca God.
+These include Bauré, a nearly extinct Arawakan language spoken by only 13 of 200 ethnic tribal Baure people.hard 52% 116%2220%3320%373752%Created by: globalquiz.org.
+Statistics based on 7359 answers in 2 languages »Bolivia riddles » Which of the following is the symbol seen on the Argentinian flag?Inti, the Inca God.
 The Mayan Sun that can be seen on the flag of Argentina and Uruguay is, in fact, the image of Inti - the Inca God.
 It is also the symbol of the May Revolution which led to Argentina becoming a sovereign country.hard 52% Inti, the Inca GodInti, the Inca God52%El Dorado, the City of GoldEl Dorado, the City of Gold18%St. ManuelSt.
 Manuel5%none are correctnone are correct23%Created by: naypax.
-Statistics based on 9403 answers in 4 languages »Argentina riddles » Which language do words puma, condor and coca come from?Quechua had already expanded across wide ranges of the central Andes long even before the Incas.
+Statistics based on 9818 answers in 4 languages »Argentina riddles » Which language do words puma, condor and coca come from?Quechua had already expanded across wide ranges of the central Andes long even before the Incas.
 In fact, the Cuzco variety was not the more widespread.
 Today, the language and its vocabulary is still popular in the Andes.
 In rural Bolivia, many Quechua words are as commonly used as their Spanish counterparts, even in entirely Spanish-speaking areas. hard 58% SpanishSpanish16%PortuguesePortuguese15%QuechuaQuechua58%TupiTupi9%Created by: globalquiz.org.
-Statistics based on 7604 answers in 4 languages »Peru riddles » How is this tent house called?Tipi.
+Statistics based on 7831 answers in 4 languages »Peru riddles » How is this tent house called?Tipi.
 The tipi was used by the nomadic tribes of the Great Plains, because it could be disassembled and packed away quickly when a tribe decided to move.
-Tipis are stereotypically associated with Native Americans in the United States in general, however Native Americans from places other than the Great Plains mostly used different types of dwellings. average 60% wigwamwigwam16%tipitipi60%wickiupwickiup1%all the names are correct, depending on the tribeall the names are correct, depending on the tribe20%Created by: globalquiz.org.
-Statistics based on 4561 answers in 2 languages »America riddles » What was the capital of the Inca Empire?Cuzco.
+Tipis are stereotypically associated with Native Americans in the United States in general, however Native Americans from places other than the Great Plains mostly used different types of dwellings. average 61% wigwamwigwam16%tipitipi61%wickiupwickiup2%all the names are correct, depending on the tribeall the names are correct, depending on the tribe20%Created by: globalquiz.org.
+Statistics based on 4819 answers in 2 languages »America riddles » What was the capital of the Inca Empire?Cuzco.
 The city is located at the elevation of 3,400 m (11,200 ft).
 In 2007, it had a population of 358,935.
 The Spanish conquistadors adopted the local name, transliterating it into Spanish as Cuzco.
 In 1976, it was changed to Cusco, and in 1990, to Qosqo.
 However, older spelling (with the most common Cuzco) is also accepted.average 62% QuitoQuito7%LimaLima9%CuzcoCuzco62%TeotihuacanTeotihuacan20%Created by: Hitter smasher.
-Statistics based on 11590 answers in 2 languages »history of South America riddles » Play South America quiz and see all the questions.
+Statistics based on 12396 answers in 2 languages »history of South America riddles » Play South America quiz and see all the questions.